User01944/SnakeAndLadder/README.md

-This is a snake and ladder game made in java and database
+This is a snake and ladder game made in java and database.
+Author:- Chetan Timsina